fuller-labtools/dexadipo-ai/README.md

 ### Intended use & limitations
 - **Research use only**; not a clinical diagnostic device.
-- Best performance is achieved when images are **low-energy DR** within the **~35–45 kVp** range and follow the **orientation/ROI** conventions above.
+- Best performance is achieved with **single-energy, low-energy DR (~35–45 kVp)** and the following conventions:
+- **Orientation:** mouse faces right (nose right) with the body horizontally aligned.
+- **ROI:** center on the spinal midline; keep the **torso fully inside** the ROI (the head may be cropped).
-- Extreme phenotypes or imaging protocols far outside training distribution may reduce accuracy; consider fine-tuning the model with additonal examples.
+- Performance may degrade for extreme phenotypes or imaging protocols outside the training distribution; consider fine-tuning the model with additional examples.

 ---